-It's the summer, so it must be time for an iOS update.
-At this year's WWDC get-together we heard about iOS 13, which brings dark mode (at long last!), swipe typing, major updates to Reminders, Maps, Photos and more, and a new privacy-friendly app sign-in option - and iOS 13 will finally become available to download later today.
+It's the autumn, so it must be time to update your iPhone's operating system.
+Back in June, Apple announced iOS 13, which brings dark mode (at long last!), swipe typing, major updates to Reminders, Maps, Photos and more, and a new privacy-friendly app sign-in option - and iOS 13 will finally become available to download later today.

 There's lots to discuss, but how worthwhile is this year's update, and is it right for you?
-In our iOS 13 first look review we walk you through the design changes, performance tweaks and new features, and help you decide whether to make the update.
+In our iOS 13 preview we walk you through the design changes, performance tweaks and new features, and help you decide whether to make the update.
 If you'd like a direct comparison with the current OS, see iOS 13 vs iOS 12.

 Release date & availability

 iOS 13 was announced on 3 June 2019 and immediately made available as a developers-only beta; a public beta then followed on 24 June.
 (Here's how to install an iOS beta.)
-The final, complete version of iOS 13.0 will be rolled out to the public in September.
+The final, complete version of iOS 13.0 will be rolled out to the public later today (19 September 2019).

 Which iPads & iPhones are compatible?